 - The term "bidder" or "offeror" means the person or organization responding to an ITB with a sealed bid.

-- The term "bid" means the price submitted by the bidder in response to an ITB.
+- The term "bid" means the price and other requirements submitted by the bidder in response to an ITB.

 Preparation of Bids